 There are many Asian tales of hummingbirds that, though borrowed and relatively modern, are enchanting nonetheless.

-With a gorgeous array of colors to display and the ability to hover whimsically over bunches of flowers, hummingbirds are viewed as tireless life forces.
+Hummingbirds are viewed as tireless life forces with a gorgeous array of colors to display and the ability to hover whimsically over bunches of flowers.

 They can be used as feng shui symbols to attract the beneficial chi force.